Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 - **config/**: Contains configuration files used for setting up database migrations.
 This includes details like database connection parameters used by the migration tool to create and modify tables.

-- **data/**: Contains JSON files with data used during development. `db.json`, for instance, contains a list of all BIS items that players can add, which is used for searching specific items when pressing the "Add items" button in the application.
+- **data/**: Contains a list of all BIS items that players can add, which is used for searching specific items when pressing the "Add items" button in the application.

-- **middleware/**: Contains middleware functions used in the application for authentication or other purposes.
+- **middleware/**: Contains middleware functions used in the application for authentication.
 For example, `auth.js` handles user login and verification using Passport.js to authenticate users.

 - **migrations/**: Contains migration files used to create, update, or remove tables in the database.
 This is especially useful during development when the structure of the database needs to be adjusted.